Oshrin Hospital: History

 Prior to opening as a medical facility, the land was owned by V.S Griffith.
-In 1921, the hospital was originally opened as an convalescent home ran by L. A. Craven.
+In 1921, the hospital was originally opened as a convalescent home ran by L. A. Craven.
 This property was sold to Karl F. Barfield for $2,650 in July 1922.

 The hospital shifted operations and opened as the Barfield Sanatorium by Barfield in 1922.
 In 1928, the hospital expanded to include two more cottages for the price of $16,800.
 The contract was awarded to W. T. Reed of Tucson.
 By 1930, the sanatorium could accommodate 35 patients.

 In 1946, the Sanatorium was sold by Barfield to Albert S. Oshrin, who renamed it Oshrin Hospital.
 The hospital was sold for $130,000.
 At the time of the sale, the hospital had 22 beds and 10 buildings.

 By 1952, the hospital expanded to have 50 beds and employed about 45 people.
 In the same year the hospital was renovated for $25,000, which included a new kitchen.
 Arthur Thompson was hired as the manager of the sanatorium.

 Under the ownership of Oshrin, the hospital shifted to treating Native American patients, mainly of Hopi and Navajo descent.
 This contract was supported by the Indian Health Service and the United States Public Health Service.
 This shift was made in response to the large number of Native American patients with tuberculosis needing treatment in the Southwest, particularly from Phoenix and other areas of Tucson.
 Patients were also transferred to Oshrin from as far away as California, Oklahoma, and Washington.
 At the time, the death rate for Native Americans with tuberculosis was 10 times higher than the national average.
 On the Navajo reservation in the 1950s, TB made up 23% of all deaths.
 There was estimated to be 4,500 Hopi and Navajo members suffering from TB in 1952, though this number is contested due to lack of proper disease tracking.
 By the 1960s, the ratio of Native Americans with TB was 270 per 100,000 compared to 25 per 100,000 in non-Natives.

 In the early morning of May 29, 1954, a 21-year-old patient named Sam Woody assaulted and attempted to rape a 23-year-old patient named Florence Begay.
 Prior to the assault, nurses at the sanatorium had locked Woody into his cottage after he had attempted to enter the woman's ward.
 Woody broke free of his confinement by cutting away one of the window screens in his room.
 Woody then broke into Begay's cottage as she was sleeping and assaulted her with a brick.
 Begay was in critical condition following the attack, and had to receive 50 stitches to her wounds.
 Both Begay and Woody were Navajo.
 Woody spoke little English and had to have an interpreter translate the court proceedings.
 Woody eventually pled guilty to aggravated battery and was sentenced to 1 to 2 years of prison.